rumijha/car-rental-database-management/README.md

 ### **Follow the Below Steps If Wanted To Re-Run Scripts Multiple Times**

-**If Executing For *First Time*:**
+**If Executing For First Time:**

     Step1: Run the DDL script 'DDL\Bootstrap' which will create All Objects

     Step2: Compile both the package 'utils' and its body 'utils_body' from 'DML\Packages\utils' respectively

-    Step3: Compile all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML
+    Step3: Compile all other package script from 'DML\Packages\' provided which includes Package Specifications, Body holding Functions and Procedures for DML

-    Step4: Run all the view scripts from 'SQL\Views'
+    Step4: Run all the view scripts from 'SQL\Views\'

-    Step5: Run the Users script at 'SQL\Users' which creates the Users and Grant them access accordingly
+    Step5: Run the Users script at 'SQL\Users\' which creates the Users and Grant them access accordingly

-    Step6: Run the Trigger script at 'SQL\Triggers' used for Audit Purpose.
+    Step6: Run the Trigger script at 'SQL\Triggers\' used for Audit Purpose.

-**If Executing For *Second Time*:**
+**If Executing For Second Time:**

     Step1: Run the DDL script at 'DDL\DropObjects' which will Drop Old Objects